The Community Page will be used to provide current

 Lime Kiln or on Penrhip, whilst T Mobile or One2One has

-good reception throughout the village.
+village.
 We have no information on other

 networks, but if you e-mail us at